bundlecraft-io/bundlecraft/SECURITY.md

 ## Overview

-**BundleCraft** is a framework and build automation toolkit for producing and verifying PKI trust bundles.
+**BundleCraft** is a framework and build automation toolkit for securely fetching, producing, and verifying PKI trust bundles.
-It provides deterministic, auditable mechanisms to generate trust artifacts (PEM, P7B, JKS, P12, etc.) from user-supplied certificate sources and configurations.
+It provides deterministic, auditable mechanisms to stage certificate inputs from trusted remote origins (or local files) and generate trust artifacts (PEM, P7B, JKS, P12, etc.).

 BundleCraft **does not** distribute, embed, or endorse any certificate authority (CA) certificates.
-All trust inputs are user-provided, locally sourced, and version-controlled by the operator.
+All trust inputs are user-configured and staged via the Fetch layer or provided locally, with trust controls (CA pinning, TLS fingerprint pinning, optional `sha256` content pins) fully under operator control.

 The security model of BundleCraft focuses on the *integrity, reproducibility, and transparency* of trust store builds — not the issuance, endorsement, or global distribution of CA material.